TBfighters/tbfightersdotorg/.github/ISSUE_TEMPLATE/tb-ed-talks-new-speaker.md

 About the speaker:
 Date to officially announce speaker (merge changes):

-Web Dev Timeline:
+Web Dev Timeline
-PR submitted and approved by
+PR submitted and approved by:
 **But hold merging until the following day**